Construction Expert Services for Attorneys Contractors and Stakeholders

-“I’m typically called to provide reports for construction defects, damage valuations, accidents, or construction project disruption/delays, but I have also testified on product defects, as well.
-In addition to forensic data analysis, I maintain a bench and workshop/lab where I assemble, disassemble, and document material, equipment, for my expert product analysis report.
+“I’m typically called to provide construction expert reports for defect cases, damage valuations, accidents, or construction project disruption/delay schedules, but I have also testified on product defects and standard of care, as well.
+In addition to forensic data analysis, I maintain a bench and workshop/lab where I assemble, disassemble, and document material, equipment, for my expert product analysis reporting.
 Read more about my background.

-I have testified Federally, and in several states.
-I have been active in the construction industry since 1982.
-My many years in the field – included working my way up from laborer, rough carpenter, finish carpenter, and mill-worker/installer.
+“I have been active in the construction industry since 1982, working my way up from laborer, rough carpenter, finish carpenter, and mill-worker/installer.
 Subsequently, I worked in site management, as a superintendent, and then project manager, for luxury general contractors.
-I reached executive and senior level of disciplines, beginning in 200.
-My background gives me a broad aspect with which to give fair consideration from many critical, distinct perspectives – including designer, builder, specialty contractors, and owner, or stakeholders.
-I have found that having a sympathetic view of other members is a priceless asset.
+I reached executive and senior level of project management and project controls, beginning in 2000.

+“My diverse background gives me a broad aspect with which to give diligent and professional consideration from many critical perspectives – including designer, builder, specialty contractors, and owner, or stakeholders.
+I have found that having a critical view of other member’s point of view is a priceless asset.

-Although I began studies in Fine Arts, I finished with a BA in British Literature, from Hunter College, 1991, working days and attending night school for three years.
-My studies in rhetoric and literature are germane to my vocation as an expert in the way that I am able to consistently issue compelling reports and testimony; free of glaring errors or omissions, and impervious to opposing cross-examinations.
-In that way, I like to say I endeavor to be an ‘expert’ expert, or an expert who is as experienced in his discipline, as he is eloquent in his arguments and reporting.
+“Although I began studies in Fine Arts, I finished with a BA in British Literature, from Hunter College, 1991.
+My studies in rhetoric and literature are germane to my vocation as a construction expert in the way that I am able to consistently issue compelling reports and testimony.
+I endeavor to be an ‘expert’ construction expert – one who is as experienced in his discipline, as he is articulate and precise in his arguments, reporting, and testifying.

 “an owner representative intends to represent the owner’s best interests: isn’t that supposed to be the AIA architect’s responsibility?
 The often adversarial relationship between American architects and residential contractors has its roots as far back as the Civil War.
-As the following recalls, it was somewhat a question of markets-share, wherein architects were glomming up
+As the following recalls, it was somewhat a question of market-share, wherein architects were glomming up